 A quick and easy recipe for healthier chocolate rice krispie nests without golden syrup.
 This is a really fun recipe to make with the kids for Easter or at any time of year.
 Gluten free and can easily be dairy free and vegan.

 It’ll come as no surprise to regular Sneaky Veg visitors that I am always on the look out for ways to make treats for my kids that are a little healthier.

-Easter seems to be increasingly all about chocolate and while I don’t mind my kids having a few chocolate eggs I really don’t want them to eat nothing but chocolate and sugar for days on end.
+Easter seems to be increasingly all about chocolate.
+While I don’t mind my kids having a few chocolate eggs I really don’t want them to eat nothing but chocolate and sugar for days on end.